MicrosoftDocs/ATADocs/ATPDocs/compromised-credentials-alerts.md

 Occasionally, applications implement their own NTLM or SMB stack.

 1. Check if the source computer is running its own NTLM or SMB stack type of application.
-    1. If the source computer is found running that type of application, and it should not continue to run, fix the application configuration as needed. **Close** the security alert as a **T-BP** activity.
+    1. If the source computer is found running that type of application, and it should not continue to run, fix the application configuration as needed. **Close** the security alert as a **B-TP** activity.
     1. If the source computer is found running that type of application, and it should continue doing so, **Close** the security alert as a **B-TP** activity, and exclude that computer.

 **Understand the scope of the breach**